Modulate’s ToxMod uses AI to scan game voice chat for toxic speech

 Today, Modulate has launched ToxMod, a new service that uses AI to scan voice chat in video games for toxic speech or other bad behavior.
 It flags everything from racist speech to predatory behavior, taking into context the way in which people say words to tell game developers what needs their attention.

 Modulate says the service is the world’s first voice-native moderation service, enabling companies to monitor toxic speech in real time and giving game companies a chance to detect the hateful words in a timely manner.
 It complements other voice-related technologies at the Cambridge, Massachusetts-based company, which is using machine learning techniques to create customizable “voice skins” for games.
-Those let players modify their voice so they can have funny voices or disguise their identities.
+These let players modify their voice so they can have funny voices or disguise their identities.

 ToxMod helps developers detect toxic, disruptive, or otherwise problematic speech in real time and automatically take nuanced actions, like blocking individual words, such as racial slurs, or identifying information, such as a phone number.
 Of course, this is gaming we’re talking about, and many games have rough talk as the ante for multiplayer play.
 ToxMod uses sophisticated machine learning models to understand not just what each player is saying but how they are saying it — including their emotion, volume, prosody, and more.
 In short, the company says, it knows the difference between “f*** off” and “f*** yeah!”